 5. Vasona Lake County Park (Los Gatos)

-about 27 min from Palo Alto each way — Los Gatos rewards the drive if you plan a few hours.
+about 27 min from Palo Alto each way, but Los Gatos rewards the drive if you plan a few hours.

 Location: 333 Blossom Hill Rd, Los Gatos, CA 95032

-Good to know: lake, fishing pier, paddle boat rental, bass, catfish, crappie, bluegill, picnic area, restrooms, accessible facilities.
+Good to know: lake, fishing pier, paddle boat rental, bass, catfish, crappie.

 Parent tip: The pier is stroller- and wheelchair-accessible.
 Morning fishing from the pier is most productive — bass move into shallower water to feed at dawn and are easiest to catch then.